fletcherg/zendesk-client/README.md

 Basic zendesk powershell module. :dragon_face:

 Sorry this is pretty lame.
-I only implemented a couple of functions that I needed at the time... :sweat:.
-PRs welcome etc.
+Only implemented a couple of functions that were needed at the time... :sweat:.
+PRs/contribs welcome etc.

 # Getting Started